 Higher Order Thinking: Make and defend conclusions using relevant evidence and reasoned arguments.

 Option 1) Watch the movie Iris, 2001, (can be watched online through Netflix or any of the online video stores or rented at Blockbuster).
 This movie tells the true story of philosopher and novelist, Iris Murdoch, and her battle with Alzheimer’s disease.
 It is a very realistic portrayal depicting the slow and degenerative process of the disease.
 Follow Iris’ life from the early symptoms to her final days before her death.

 Describe specifically what she and her loved ones go through in the film and the devastation of Alzheimer’s to the entire family unit.
-Research current medical advances and nursing care for Alzheimer's patients and give specific examples in a minimum four page paper with proper works cited page in MLA.
+Research and explain the recent medical progress in Alzheimer's, nursing care facilities and family outreach programs.
+Give specific examples in a minimum four page paper with works cited page and proper MLA citation.

 SCC Event Creator: Beth Finders; firstname.lastname@example.org 636-922-8259

 Did essay fulfill SCC competency?
 YES NO PARTIALLY